EDGENortheastern/dan-m-dec22/README.md

 ## Ticketing system

 I ensured that one requirement relates to one ticket that has one feature corresponding to one branch and one pull request.
 I assigned a reviewer, a label and pull request to each ticket.
+I created some labels myself to suit the issue better, such as; testing, documentation, feature and exploration.
 Please see below for example of my ticketing system.
 ![image](https://user-images.githubusercontent.com/120668199/209148507-e3d8bc9a-b71e-4023-831f-0a62c9c5316a.png)